falib/Tin-Coding-Challenges/README.md

  * Fork this repo to your own GitHub account.
  * Create a folder named [YourName]-[ProjectName].
  * Maintain your code within that folder.
+ * See our submission template that you can drop in the root of your directory

 ### 3. Build & Document